Call 561-272-0800

 How often do 12-step meetings typically occur?

-12-step meetings can vary in frequency depending on the specific group and location.
-They commonly occur daily, weekly, or multiple times weekly.
+12-step meetings typically occur daily, weekly, or multiple times weekly, depending on the specific group and location.
 The flexibility in scheduling allows participants to attend meetings as often as needed, providing continuous support and guidance throughout their recovery journey.
 This regular engagement helps reinforce the principles of the program and maintain sobriety.

 Do 12-step programs work for addictions other than alcohol?